Tenderly/vnet-github-action/README.md

 ## Overview

-This repository contains a GitHub Action that sets up a Tenderly Virtual TestNet for blockchain development and testing.
+This GitHub Action sets up a Tenderly Virtual TestNet for blockchain development and testing.
 It's designed to automate the process of creating a virtual testnet environment, making it easier to test smart contracts and blockchain applications in a controlled setting.

 ## Purpose